Nicokkam/C-Learning/README.md

 # C-Learning

-### This is my C folder with all projects that I programed when I was learning!
+### This is my C folder with some of the basic projects that I programed when I was learning!